 The train-ride crossed gorgeous countrysides plump with ruby and gold grapes, covered in powdered sugar so glittered just like Elizabeth Taylor sized jewelry in the sun, eager for harvest.
 The air was fresh and full of the smell of leaves changing color in the fall.
-It was so nice to leave the noise of a big city for a while and enjoy the quaint setting of a small town set inside one of some of the oldest city walls in Europe that are still intact.
-As I got off the train, I set out on my traditional search of a map of the area, so that I could determine the sites that I wanted to visit.
-After about 30 minutes, I finally located the tourist office, which happens to be the bike rental office as well, and on a whim decided to rent a bike.
-(Really, my ass has been walking up and down, back and forth for a month now and it is one of the few modes of transport that I have not yet utilized in Europe, so I was excited to give it a go in a city that I didn’t think I would die on a bike in).
+It was so nice to leave the noise of a big city for a while and enjoy the quaint setting of a small town set inside one of the oldest city walls in Europe that are still intact.
+As I got off the train, I set out on my traditional search of a map of the area to determine the sites that I wanted to visit.
+After about 30 minutes, I finally located the tourist office, which happens to be the bike rental office, and, on a whim, decided to rent a bike.
+(Really, my ass has been walking up and down, back and forth for a month now, and it is one of the few modes of transport that I have not yet utilized in Europe, so I was excited to give it a go in a city that I didn’t think I would die on a bike in).
 The man warned me that they do not have any way of repairing the bikes, so I may have to try a couple before I found one that worked okay (again, I point out how lovely it is that Europeans do not try to coddle my adult ass).

 I left the church with a sense of contentment that I didn’t need to see any other historical sites during my visit to Lucca.
 Instead, I decided to take the bike for a spin around the city walls (because they are big enough that they turned them into a bike path/pedestrian access only park area that Wash Park could never in its wildest dreams hope to be as awesome as).
 I enjoyed every second of it like I did when I was 10, towards the end of summer break, and the sun was beginning to set, but I didn’t want to stop riding around the creek by my parents’ house, so I would stay out past my curfew and get my ass kicked when I got home.
 I have learned a thing or two since I was 10 and opted to turn the bike in on time since the office closed at 6:30.
 In fact, I was early – I turned it in at 5:45 – mainly because I was motivated to grab a glass of wine before I got on a train back to Firenze.

-The man I had rented the bike from was gone and a lovely little German woman was there instead.
+The man I had rented the bike from was gone, but a lovely little German woman was there instead.
 I handed her my paperwork so that she could give me my rental total for the afternoon.
-As she reviewed my paperwork, she said, “Oh you are American!” (“Oh Shit”, I thought) “I like Americans, they are my favorite people”, she went on to explain as I sighed a moment of relief and confusion (someone in Europe who likes Americans – you madam are an anomaly).
+As she reviewed my paperwork, she said, “Oh, you are American!” (“Oh Shit,” I thought) “I like Americans, they are my favorite people,” she went on to explain as I sighed a moment of relief and confusion (someone in Europe who likes Americans – you madam are an anomaly).
 I then had the honor of hearing her story of how she and her family hid in America during World War II, after her father had escaped from prison.
-Even though they were living in West Germany, and her father had served in the First World War, because they were Jewish, they were considered Pond Scum.
-Once he escaped, she and her family had to make their way from Germany to a boat leaving from France, then disguise themselves to look like Americans.
+Even though they were living in West Germany, and her father had served in the First World War, they were considered Pond Scum because they were Jewish.
+Once he escaped, she and her family had to make their way from Germany to a boat leaving for France, then disguise themselves to look like Americans.
 She said she has been to America three times since and is forever grateful and indebted to our country for saving her family during the war.
 I grabbed her hand in mine, kissed it, and thanked her for sharing her story as I wept.
 Then, she started crying too and came out from behind the desk to give me a hug.

 Like this beautiful woman who lit up my life today, I choose to get on with living…